 Vail is the biggest ski area in Colorado, storied for its long, wide runs; incredibly varied trails; and a charming, European-style ski town at its base.
 It’s also one of the most expensive and most crowded mountains in the U.S., but even that isn’t deterrent enough to keep it off this list.
 Not surprisingly, a big ski town means there are lots of options when it comes to accommodations, from luxury ski-in/ski-out to less pricey choices.
-We love the luxe and romantic Four Seasons, the chic Sebastian - Vail, and the boutique Vail Mountain Lodge.
+We love the luxe and romantic Four Seasons and the chic Sebastian - Vail.

 If you’re in Southern California or Las Vegas, Mammoth is the best skiing within driving distance.
 It’s home to the highest peak of any ski resort in the state and it gets ample snow—its elevation further helps that snow stick around, making for one of the longest ski seasons in the States.
 Plus, with over 300 sunny days per year, you’ll be able to soak up plenty of California sunshine right from the mountain.
 (Pro tip: Wear lots of sunscreen.)

-This former mining town in the San Juan Mountains is widely recognized as one of the best ski resorts in the U.S. Tucked into a canyon along the San Miguel River, Telluride has everything you want in a winter wonderland: incredible skiing, a charming and historic downtown and plenty of nightlife and après options.
-It may have fewer truly luxe hotel options than its Colorado siblings, but it does have some swanky rental homes, likesprawling seven-bedroom private manor.
+This former mining town in the San Juan Mountains is widely recognized as one of the best ski resorts in the U.S. Tucked into a canyon along the San Miguel River, Telluride has everything you want in a winter wonderland: Incredible skiing, a charming and historic downtown and plenty of nightlife and après-ski options.
+It may have fewer truly luxe hotel options than its Colorado siblings, but it does have some swanky rental homes, like this Modern Mountain Retreat.

 If you’re used to West Coast—or even New England—skiing, Hunter is small with just 320 skiable acres.
 But what it lacks in size it makes up for in its proximity to NYC; it’ll take you less than three hours to drive there from the city.
 It also has a legendary snowmaking system and the kind of après-ski scene you’d expect from a resort so close to Manhattan.